OurRootsOrg/cms-server/search-client/deploy/wp-plugin/ourroots/readme.txt

 Videos are available on [YouTube](https://www.youtube.com/channel/UCy2gjiHmtgovMDl0rV4h2VA)

+= How can I use this plugin? =

+In order to use this plugin you need to host the back-end on your AWS account.
+This costs about $150/month.
+If you are interested, please contact dallan at ourroots.org.

 = How can I get support? =

 Email dallan at ourroots.org

 = How can I modify the search client? =